Back to School Nutrition Guide and Recipe round up

 or available at home.
 Bell peppers, cucumber, carrots, celery, cherry tomatoes,

-serving them deconstructed and let your kids make their own (it’s fun and they’re
+packing the wrap and the filling 'deconstructed' and let your kids make their own (it’s fun and they’re

 more likely to eat it).
 You can use the vegetables that you’ve prepped for the platter